scarpent/ledgerbil/README.md

 together with the nearest transaction that comes before, so that the ordering of things will be maintained accordingly.
 If these items occur before any dated transactions, they will be given a date in 1899 to (most likely) keep them before your other transactions.
+(With that date being used only for sorting purposes and not written to file.)

 Sorting should only change the order of items and not otherwise modify transactions, but note that it will "normalize" spacing so that there is